-San Jacinto College is a public, state school in a suburban setting in Pasadena, Texas.
-San Jacinto College was founded in 1961 and now enrolls around 32,452 students a year, including 32,452 undergrads.
+San Jacinto College is a public, state school in the suburban setting of Pasadena, Texas.
+San Jacinto College was founded in 1961 and the school currently enrolls around 31,577 students a year, which includes 31,577 undergrads.

-Interested in journalism or communications?
-San Jacinto College students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.
+Are you interested in journalism and communications?
+San Jacinto College students can write for the campus newspaperor be a producer for the student-run television channel.

 Planning to play sports?
 San Jacinto College has many options for athletes.
 See them all and learn more about life at San Jacinto College on the Student Life page.

-Let's take a closer look at all of these areas to get a better sense of what San Jacinto College offers and if it sounds like a good choice for you.
+Let's take a closer look at these areas to get a better view of what San Jacinto College offers and if it seems like a good choice for you.

-Out of all the first-year, full-time undergrads who start at San Jacinto College, around 63% return for their sophomore year.
-Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.
+Approximately 61% of students who start at San Jacinto College return for their second year of college.
+The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.